sugiuraii/Arduino-CarSignalSensorBox/README.md

 Please note that the this program simply send (speed/rev) pulse cycle time (in microsecond), and ADC reading voltage (5V=4096).
 Conversion from cycle/ADCreading to physical value (rpm, kPa, or degC) is done in PC-side [ArduinoCOM_Websocket_Server](https://github.com/sugiuraii/DefiSSMCOM_WebsocketServer) program.

 ## <a name="system_diagram"> System diagram </a>
+This program correspond to the red-squared portion of following websocket dashboard gauge system diagram.

 ![WebsocketDiagram](README.img/WebsocketDashboardArduino.png)

 ## <a name="requirement"> Requirement </a>